Operation Restore / Uphold Democracy

 Execution of the Mission

-Following the peaceful agreement, U.S. forces landed in Port-au-Prince and rapidly established control.
+Following the peaceful agreement, the operation's designation changed from Restore Democracy to Uphold Democracy.
+U.S. forces landed in Port-au-Prince and rapidly established control.
 The 10th Mountain Division provided much of the ground presence, while airborne and special operations forces secured key nodes.
 Over 20,000 U.S. troops deployed to stabilize Haiti, and Aristide was restored to power in October 1994.

 Legacy of Operation Uphold Democracy

-For the 82nd Airborne Division and 18th Airborne Corps, Operation Uphold Democracy highlighted not just their combat capabilities, but their role as a strategic deterrent.
+For the 82nd Airborne Division and 18th Airborne Corps, Operations Restore and Uphold Democracy highlighted not just their combat capabilities, but their role as a strategic deterrent.
 The canceled jump remains one of the most famous “what if” moments in airborne history, remembered by paratroopers as a mission where readiness itself achieved the objective.

 Key Units

-Airborne Apparel Company is proud to offer reproductions and unique designs that celebrate the legacy of Operation Uphold Democracy.
+Airborne Apparel Company is proud to offer reproductions and unique designs that celebrate the legacy of Operation Restore / Uphold Democracy.